treeshateorcs/bathory17/README.md

-it will take some time to fetch all feeds on first launch
+it will take some time to fetch all feeds on the first launch

 you can comment out single feeds by prepending their urls with a pound sign ("#")

 change the `TIMER` variable to set how often to auto refresh feeds

-currently it's not possible to scroll past the bottom of the window, so the number of feeds is limited by it

 ## to do